seismoelectricman/MFMM_tstar/README.md

   Determines whether cross derivatives are used.
 It is recommended to keep this parameter set to false.

 - **output_ts = true**
-  Determines whether the traveltime field and the attenuation operator t* are written to output files.
+  Determines whether the traveltime field and the attenuation operator t* field are written to output files.